 I agree for National Accident Helpline to contact me.

-Although working on scaffolding may have dangers, your employer is responsible for making your working environment as safe as possible.
-The very reason scaffolding exists is to ensure you can make repairs or modifications to a building safely, and with relative ease.
+Your employer has a legal duty to ensure that your working environment is as safe as possible.
+In fact, the purpose of scaffolding itself, is to ensure that you can make repairs or modifications to a building safely.

-If your accident happened while you were employed to work on scaffolding, or in construction, for example, then we may be able to help you make a no win no fee scaffolding injuries claim.
-Contact us for free on and find out if you have a compensation claim today.
+If you've had an accident that happened at work when you were using scaffolding, perhaps if you work in construction, then we may be able to help you make a no win no fee scaffolding injuries claim.
+Contact us for free on and our expert advisors will let you know whether you're eligible to make a scaffolding accident compensation claim.

 We've helped thousands of people just like you start a no win no fee claim for an accident at work.
 Here's what a few of those people had to say about us.